PTB-SR/ocdb/docs/roadmap.rst

 * Integration with ``periodictable`` package

   * Bidirectional integration?
-Accessing data from CXRO via ``periodictable`` from within ``ocdb`` package if no data are available from OCDB; accessing ODCB data from within ``periodictable`` via extension mechanism provided by the latter.
+Accessing data from CXRO via ``periodictable`` from within ``ocdb`` package if no data are available from OCDB; accessing OCDB data from within ``periodictable`` via extension mechanism provided by the latter.

 * Consolidate structure for relevant metadata